yU93r/SteamEmu/post_build/README.release.md

 You must all be on the same LAN for it to work.

 **IMPORTANT:**
-Do not run more than one steam game with the **same appid** at the same time on the same computer with my emu or there might be network issues (dedicated servers should be fine though).
+Do not run more than one steam game with the **same appid** at the same time on the same computer with this emu or there might be network issues (dedicated servers should be fine though).

 ---